 iPhone 12 Colors and Cases

-If you plan on using a case with your iPhone 12, think about what color case you’ll use.
+If you plan on using a case with your new phone, think about what color case you’ll use.
 You’ll also want to think about the case’s design.

 Some of you ultimately might decide that the color of your device doesn’t matter since a case will be covering up most of the design’s color.